shawn-nabizada/DevOps-Portfolio-Pipeline/README.md

 ## Purpose

-This project was created as a personal learning initiative to **understand and apply the fundamentals of DevOps engineering** in a practical, end-to-end environment.
+This project is being developed as a **DevOps learning initiative** to explore the full lifecycle of cloud-native application delivery.
-The goal is to simulate the real-world workflow of a modern DevOps pipeline — from development and automation to deployment and monitoring.
+The intent is to gain hands-on experience with CI/CD automation, infrastructure orchestration, and modern software deployment workflows.

-### Learning Objectives
+### Learning Goals
-- **Understand CI/CD principles:** Build a continuous integration and delivery pipeline with Jenkins to automate code testing, building, and deployment.
+- Understand how to automate build, test, and deployment pipelines
-- **Containerization & orchestration:** Learn how to package applications using Docker and deploy them on Kubernetes (EKS).
+- Practice containerization and orchestration using Docker and Kubernetes
-- **Infrastructure as Code (IaC):** Use Terraform to provision AWS resources and Ansible to automate environment configuration.
-- **Observability:** Gain experience setting up Prometheus and Grafana for metrics, alerts, and dashboards.
-- **Security in pipelines:** Integrate image scanning with Trivy to identify vulnerabilities early in the CI/CD process.
-- **Deployment strategies:** Explore blue/green deployments and safe rollout techniques using Helm and Ansible.
+- Learn Infrastructure-as-Code principles using Helm and declarative YAML manifests
-- **Collaboration & documentation:** Practice Git branching, pull requests, and structured documentation to maintain production-quality standards.

-### Outcome
-By the end of this project, I aim to:
+- Integrate monitoring and observability with Prometheus and Grafana
+- Implement secure authentication flows with NextAuth
-- Strengthen my understanding of DevOps pipelines and cloud-native architecture.
+- Strengthen AWS DevOps fundamentals with EKS, RDS, ECR, and IAM

+### Expected Outcomes
+- A fully functional cloud-deployed portfolio application
-- Build a reusable reference for future automation projects.
+- A reusable template for future DevOps projects
-- Develop the skills required to deploy reliable, secure, and observable applications at scale.
+- A documented, production-like reference for end-to-end delivery

 <p align="right">(<a href="#readme-top">back to top</a>)</p>